nbeaver/textmerg-labels-example/post.md

 The original is in black, the second in red.

 How can I iterate over an external file while keeping the original dimensions?

+(If there is a way to use `textmerg` for this, I would be fine with that, but a method with, say, `datatool` or `catchfile` would be fine too.)